web-illinois/ilw-carousel/README.md

 - `width="full"` will make the carousel expand horizontally to fill the viewport.
 - `height` takes a CSS value for the height of the carousel images.
 Defaults to `500px`.
 - `overlay` moves the text content to be overlaid on top of the image.
+- `theme="blue"` makes the controls have a blue background.

 Both `playing` and `active-slide` are fully reactive, so the HTML attribute updates when the state of the carousel changes internally.